 The second component of living a Godly life in a Godly community is that it shall be blessed with a multitude of children.
 Their families were promised to increase and multiply, and replenish the city, which was an early product of the divine blessing.
 Both boys and girls are mentioned playing, being active, strong and happy, which once again points to a very healthy community.
 Demonstrating such joy we can obviously imply that the children had no care or fear about anything, there was just a true love and peace among themselves.
 The sports and diversions used shall be all harmless and inoffensive: the boys and girls shall have no other play than what they are willing that persons should see in the streets, no play that seeks corners, no playing the fool, or playing the wanton, for it is the mountain of the Lord, the holy mountain, but honest and modest recreations, which they have no reason to be ashamed of.

-The second clause of this verse is to be taken as a question with a negative answer.
+Verse 6.
+God now asks a question.
+He compares how He looks at things with how men look at things.
 If it be marvelous in the eyes of the remnant of this people in these days, should it also be marvelous in mine eyes?